Pragmora

 Article VIII

 8.1.
-Meetings shall typically be held once a month with a minimum of 8 meetings per 12-month period.
+A minimum of 8 meetings will be held per 12-month period.

-8.3.
-Meetings shall be open to all members of the Team, but only officers may vote.
+8.2.
+Meetings shall be open to all Members of the Peace Action Team.

-8.5.
-A motion will pass if approved by a simple majority.
+8.4.
+A motion will pass if approved by a simple majority of Members present at the meeting during which the motion is called.

 Article IX